jsabol/kw_warfare/README.md

 This project is derived from the original [Warfare](https://bitbucket.org/Fyorl/warfare/src) module developed by Kim Mantas.

-All source code is copyright 2021 Dylan Gulick and is released under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+All additions and modifications to the source code are copyright 2021 Dylan Gulick and is released under the terms of the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 A copy of this license is available in the `LICENSE` file.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.